 How Can You Reduce Your Chlorine Exposure?

 There are a number of ways to reduce your chlorine exposure.
 The first, and simplest, is to buy a filter for your drinking water.
 You can find them in any hardware store and they are extremely efficient at removing both chlorine and other toxic agents.

 You can take it a step further by purchasing a whole-house water filter.
 This is a unit that filters every drop of water that enters your house.
 There are a number of benefits to this.
 For example, it means that you don’t need to buy those small water filters for your drinking water.
 It also means that taking a shower doesn’t expose you to chlorine (hot showers actually vaporize the chlorine, then you inhale it).
 And lastly, your clothes won’t contain any chlorine residue from the water in your washing machine.

 There are other sources of chlorine too.
 Public swimming pools and hot tubs are usually heavily chlorinated.
 If you think your immune system is weak, you should consider avoiding them, or at least making sure that you shower immediately afterwards.
 If you own your own pool, try to keep the chlorine content at the lower end of the recommended range.

 Bleach is another source of chlorine, and using it on your clothes can expose it directly to your skin.
 Try a homemade solution instead.
 You can soak stains in lemon juice and salt, or just add a cup of lemon juice to a load of whites.

-You will never be able to completely avoid chlorine, but reducing your exposure can boost your immune system and help you to beat your Candida.
-For more tips, check out my Ultimate Candida Diet program – a treatment plan designed to restore your immune system and give your body the very best chance to beat a Candida overgrowth.
+You will never be able to completely avoid chlorine, but reducing your exposure can boost your immune system and help you to beat your Candida Related complex.
+For more tips, check out our Ultimate Candida Diet program – the treatment plan that Dr. Eric Wood and I designed to restore your immune system and give your body the very best chance to beat a Candida overgrowth.